Children of the Sixth Nation

 >> 1695 <<

-Skarure Woccon of the Cape Fear is a Precolonial Tribal Nation with a long, rich history concentrated in and around Brunswick, Bladen, Columbus and Pender Counties of the Cape Fear Region.
+The Cape Fear Band of Skarure & Woccon Indians is a Precolonial Tribal Nation with a long, rich history concentrated in and around Brunswick, Bladen, Columbus and Pender Counties of the Cape Fear Region.

 S k a r u r e, historically translated in English as Tuscarora, was and still is a confederation of three separate and distinct communities.